LaunchCodeEducation/intro-to-programming-csharp/src/chapters/css/exercises.rst

 Exercises: CSS
 ==============

-We are going to add CSS to our HTML page from the :ref:`HTML exercises <html-exercises>`.
+We have built a website for you to test your CSS knowledge.
+Check out the `repo <https://github.com/LaunchCodeEducation/csharp-intro-to-program-lsn14-html-css>`_ here.
+Be sure to use the CSS-Exercises project.

 You will need to create a ``styles.css`` page and :ref:`link it to your HTML <linking-css-to-html>`.